yousufmsoliman/geometry-central/docs/docs/utilities/vector2.md

 ??? func "`#!cpp double angle(Vector2 u, Vector2 v)`"

     Returns the angle between two not-necessarily-unit vectors.
 Output in the range $[0, \pi]$.

+??? func "`#!cpp Vector2 clamp(Vector2 val, Vector2 low, Vector2 high)`"

+    Returns returns a a vector where each component has been clamped to be between the corresponding compnents of `low` and `high`.

 ??? func "`#!cpp Vector2 componentwiseMin(Vector2 u, Vector2 v)`"